-Our family (sans Husband) recently stayed at Shangri-La’s Hambantota Resort & Spa.
-This resort has only been operating for 1 year and we were lucky enough to stay when they celebrated their 1 year anniversary.
-As such, the resort is still sparkly and new!
-Initially, our stay was only for 2 nights as a guest of Shangri-La but we decided to extend our stay for a further 3 nights at our own expense as we wanted to experience the entire resort!
+We have now stayed at the Shangri-La’s Hambantota Resort & Spa twice.
+This resort has only been operating for 1 year.
+During our first stay, we were lucky enough to stay when they celebrated their 1 year anniversary.
+The resort is still sparkly and new!
+During July our stay was only for 2 nights as a guest of Shangri-La but we decided to extend our stay for a further 3 nights at our own expense as we wanted to experience the entire resort!
 We also visited in August to reunite with Matt and relax as a family!
 We had 4 exceptional nights at Shangri-La’s Hambantota Resort & Spa the second visit!

 Hambantota is located on the south-west coast of Sri Lanka.
 The resort is located a little distance away from the town itself, although if you feel like some exercise you could walk into town.
 It is hot though, so transport into the town can be easily organised or you can stay exclusively within the resort.

 There are a wealth of wonderful experiences to be had nearby.
 The Yala, Udalalawe and Bundala National Parks are close by.
 You can take a safari tour and try to spot a Leopard or any number of other animals.
 Bird-lovers are in for a treat with over 215 bird species found in the area!
 We went to Yala during our stay and were lucky enough to see a Sri Lankan Sloth Bear, a mum and calf elephant having a swim and a newborn baby elephant!
 We also went on a river safari and saw numerous amazing birds and a large crocodile.
 Both trips were amazing and highly recommended.